Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

-The entire model, including the parameters of the sequence encoder, the neural networks $f_{\theta}$ and $f_{\phi}$, the physics gate, and the uncertainty weights $\sigma_j$, is trained using the Adam optimizer.
+The entire model, including the parameters of the sequence encoder, the neural networks $f_{\theta}$ and $f_{\phi}$, the physics gate, and the uncertainty weights $\sigma_j$, is trained using the Adam optimizer, a learning rate of $10^{-3}$ decayed exponentially by $0.95$ per epoch, batch size $512$, and a sliding-window length of $20$ samples ($=40$\,ms).
 Gradients are computed via backpropagation through the ODE solver, for which we use the efficient adjoint sensitivity method ~\cite{Chen2018NeurIPS, serban2005cvodes}.
-We use a validation set for hyperparameter tuning and early stopping to prevent overfitting.
+Training is capped at $30$ epochs with early stopping on the validation $F_1$.
+We use early stopping on the held-out validation set to prevent overfitting; the test set is reserved for the final evaluation reported in Section~\ref{sec:ExperimentalResults} and is never seen during training or model selection.